 If your piece is more tarnished, use one of the commercial silver cleaners, some of which provide tarnish protection.
 Use the least abrasive product possible.
 Polishes that are meant to be washed off are less abrasive because they use a liquid to suspend the polishing ingredients.

-The least abrasive of the commercial cleaners are 3M's Tarni-Shield Silver Polish, Twinkle Silver Polish, Blitz Silver Care Polish 1, Earth Friendly Silver Polish 2, and Weiman Silver Polish.
+The least abrasive of the commercial cleaners are Blitz Silver Care Polish (preferred for its combination of tarnish protection and its ease of use: apply/rinse/buff and apply/let dry/buff); Earth Friendly Silver Polish (preferred for maintaining the object's original finish & extremely mild abrasiveness); 3M's Tarni-Shield Silver Polish, Twinkle Silver Polish, and Weiman Silver Polish.
 For removing heavier tarnish and residue, use Goddards Long Shine Silver Polish, Goddards Silver Foam, Wright's Anti-Tarnish Silver Polish, or Wrights Silver Cream.
 (Wrights Silver Cream is also useful for removing stains on steel knife blades.)

 The following products provide tarnish protection: Tarni-Shield, Twinkle, Goddards Long Shine, Wrights Anti-Tarnish, Blitz, and Weiman.
 In a Canadian Conservation Institute laboratory test, Tarni-Shield was found to have a much more effective tarnish barrier than Twinkle; they have not tested the other polishes.